popnfresh234/cc_restaurant/content/blog/online-order-faq/index.md

 A : If you’re having difficulty check out at the last step when filling your telephone numbers, please uncheck the box saying “Save my information for a faster checkout”.
 And the process will go through.

-If you want to make the faster checkout work, please follos [these directions here](#faster-checkout)
+If you want to make the faster checkout work, please follow [these directions here](#faster-checkout)

 \####Q: ZIP CODE ? and POSTAL CODE? {#zip}
 A : We are using a third party system, SQUARE, which is a US based company.
 Therefore you will see quite a few default settings in US standard, such as asking for a ZIP CODE instead of a POSTAL CODE which we use in Canada.